ohad-porat/consultancy-breakable-toy/USER_STORIES.md

 Acceptance Criteria

 - Visiting `/squids` displays all your squids
-- Squids have the following attributes: name, species, special power (an enum of "ink", "camouflage", "bioluminescence"), number of victories (default: 0).
+- Squids have the following attributes: name, species, special power ("ink", "camouflage", "bioluminescence", etc.), number of victories (default: 0).
 Name, species, and number of victories cannot be null.
 - Squids are sorted by creation date, most recent first

 Implementation Details